cmitsakopoulos/Paris-Saclay_Notes/Genome_Sequencing/presentation_notes.md

 Key takeaway of theirs
 : Loss of heterozygosity is a common genomic occurence in primary tumours, information that could be applied to cancer analysis.

+### Results: Section 1; Methods & Data selection.

+SPICE pipeline:

+1. Initially ensures BAM file metadata is correct in order to later account for ethnicity and sex (if available), in genomic comparisons.
+2. If some data isnt available already, performs sequencing statistics calculations (picard HSmetrics) also passing the genomic data to ethSEQ to infer ethnicity.
+3.

+CLONETv2: Used the pipeline with annotated umor ploidy and admixture have on the copy number of the tumor

+, ,

 ### Results: Section 2; asCN in relation to SNVs.

 In their analysis multiple TSGs presented a series of 20 SNV events; they proved that TSGs in particular observe the higest enrichment in conjuction with SNV events.